JoanCharmant/quill-blender/docs/export.md

 Non-uniform scaling is not supported in Quill.
 You should apply the scale before exporting.
 (Menu Object > Apply > Scale).

-Tip: Another way to export mesh wireframes is to use Blender built-in converter: with the mesh object selected, menu Object > Convert > Grease Pencil.
+💡 Another way to export mesh wireframes is to use Blender built-in converter: with the mesh object selected, menu Object > Convert > Grease Pencil.
 This way you can tweak the grease pencil stroke width and color before the actual export.
 The Fill layer will not be exported.

+⚠️ There is a limit to what Quill will accept as the total number of strokes in a single layer, probably around 200K strokes.
+If Quill freezes on import it's probably over quota.
+This can happen when converting heavy meshes.

 ## Armature